bertbuchholz/ccunits/README.md

 Duration durationFromChrono = 1s;
 ```

-`std::chrono::duration` can also be used directly in an expression:
+When used in an expression, `std::chrono::duration` needs to be constructed explicitly:
 ```
-auto speedWithChrono = 60_km / 1h;
+auto velocityWithChrono = 60_km / Duration(1h);
 ```

 ccunits `Duration`'s literals have the added underscore: